Our motto: “learning is sharing”

-StarT invites all schools, kindergartens, extracurricular activity groups, and families, as well as other interested institutions and groups, including the media, to take part in sharing the joy of collaborative learning!
+StarT invites schools, kindergartens, extracurricular activity groups, and families, as well as other interested institutions and groups, including the media, to join us in sharing the joy of collaborative learning!

-In the international StarT, learning communities get support and recognition for carrying out interdisciplinary, collaborative project-based learning.
-We provide everyone participating with free ideas and inspiration for project work related to science, mathematics and technology, and share your ideas further!
+In the international StarT, learning communities get support, recognition and awards for carrying out interdisciplinary, collaborative project-based learning.

 In StarT, every child and youth can be a Star through Teamwork – welcome along!

 StarT is an exciting and encouraging platform that supports carrying out projects related to science, technology and mathematics.
 The versatile StarT themes and requirements for the projects allow the learning communities to take advantage of participating in the StarT process in such a way that supports their needs best.
 The StarT way of working and thinking is based on research.